War3Evo/TF2-Super-Smash-Bros/README.md

 TF2-Super-Smash-Bros
 ====================

-Current development is playable, but currently still being developed.
-It is a alpha version.
+Current is playable.

-It will stay in the develop branch until a stable copy is created, then it will be moved to the master branch.
+If you have any issues, pleaes do post them on this GitHub.

 Sourcemod Plugin Requirements
 =============================

-* At least sourcemod version 1.6.2-dev+4558
+* At least sourcemod 1.7
-You can grab the latest 1.6.* snapshot from here: http://www.sourcemod.net/snapshots.php
+http://www.sourcemod.net/snapshots.php

 * Sourcemod Metamod (at least 1.10.1)